Setsofia-lab/rl_agent_oware_game_ppo/README.md

 ## Project Overview

-We've built two AI agents that can learn and play Oware:
+I've built two AI agents that can learn and play Oware:
 1. A Double Deep Q-Network (DDQN) agent that learns by estimating the value of different moves
 2. A Proximal Policy Optimization (PPO) agent that learns by directly improving its strategy

-We also included a random-move agent as a baseline for comparison.
+I also included a random-move agent as a baseline for comparison.

 ## Project Structure